Admissible pairs and $p$-adic Hodge structures II: The bi-analytic Ax-Lindemann theorem: Preliminaries

 \subsection{$\mc{O}$-local systems vs.\ vector bundles}

 For $X$ a locally spatial diamond, above we defined an $\mc{O}$-local system on $X$ to be a locally free of finite rank $\mc{O}$-module on $X_v$.
 We define a vector bundle to be a locally free of finite rank $\mc{O}$-module on $X_\et$ and write $\Vect(X)$ for the category of vector bundles.
-Pullback along $\nu \colon X_v \to X_\et$ is an equivalence of $\Vect(X)$ with the full subcategory of $\Loc_{\mc{O}}(X)$ consisting of local systems that can be trivialized on an \'{e}tale cover; we often implicitly make this identification.
+Pullback along the natural map of sites $v \colon X_v \to X_\et$ is an equivalence of $\Vect(X)$ with the full subcategory of $\Loc_{\mc{O}}(X)$ consisting of local systems that can be trivialized on an \'{e}tale cover; we often implicitly make this identification.

 If $X$ is perfectoid then \cref{prop.aff-perfectoid-loc-system-finite-proj-module} implies any element of $\Loc_{\mc{O}}(X)$ can be trivialized even on an analytic covering, so $\Vect(X)=\Loc_{\mc{O}}(X)$.
-On the other hand, if $L/\mbb{Q}_p$ is a non-archimedean field and $X/L$ is a rigid analytic diamond, then vector bundles on $X$ are equivalent to vector bundles on the corresponding seminormal rigid analytic space over $L$ and it can be shown that $\mc{O}$-local systems are equivalent to locally free modules over the completed structures sheaf $\hat{\mc{O}}$ on the pro-\'{e}tale site of the rigid analytic space in the sense of \cite{scholze:p-adic-ht} --- the terminology of local systems vs. vector bundles that we use here is motivated by the Hodge-Tate theory in this setting; in particular, using Tate twists we see easily that there are many $\mc{O}$-local systems that are not vector bundles.
+On the other hand, if $L/\mbb{Q}_p$ is a non-archimedean field and $X/L$ is a rigid analytic diamond, then vector bundles on $X$ are equivalent to vector bundles on the corresponding seminormal rigid analytic variety over $L$ and it can be shown that $\mc{O}$-local systems are equivalent to locally free modules over the completed structure sheaf $\hat{\mc{O}}$ on the pro-\'{e}tale site of the rigid analytic variety in the sense of \cite{scholze:p-adic-ht} --- the terminology of local systems vs. vector bundles that we use here is motivated by the Hodge-Tate theory in this setting; in particular, using Tate twists we see easily that there are many $\mc{O}$-local systems that are not vector bundles.